Kairouani calligraphy: The Nurse's Quran (Mushaf al-Hadina)

 Kairouani style was used for the first time in the Nurse's Quran, finished in 1020 during the last decades of Kairouan’s intellectual and political golden era.
 The manuscript was kept for centuries in the maqsurah of Ibn Badis, a small cell measuring 8x6 meters next to the qibla wall that served as a library, in the main prayer room of the Great Mosque.

 The Nurse's Quran was discovered after the publication of an article in an Egyptian journal in 1897 criticizing the conservation of the collections of the Great Mosque of Kairouan.
 Later in 1948, the French archaeologist Louis Poinsot conducted deeper research on the manuscripts.
 He disassembled them and took their bindings to the Bardo National Museum leaving the parchments separated, and classified by size and condition.

 According to a tahbiss describing the people engaged in the manuscript's creation, the chief of the scriptorium, Ali Ibn Ahmed al-Warraq, and Fatimah Hadhinah, the Zirid prince's nurse, commissioned the creation of the manuscript for the Great Mosque.
-Additionally, according to some historians, Dora Al Katibah, a second woman was the boss' secretary or a scribe.
+Additionally, according to some historians, Dora Al Katibah, a second woman was the boss's secretary or a scribe.
 This Quran was later donated to enrich the library of the great mosque as part of a political strategy endorsed by the Qadi of Kairouan, Abdallah Ben Hachem.

 In the Quran of the Fadhel, one of the sentences of a colophon confirms that the book was written by women ‘’she wrote it with her hands”.